mahidhar/pearc24_k8s_tutorial/4a_storage.md

 ## Optional: Simple example showing use of config files

-Let's start with creating a simple test file and import it into a pod.
+Example creates a simple test file and imports it into a pod.

 Create a local file named `hello.txt` with any content you like.